The Transformation Of McKayla Maroney From Toddler To 25

 McKayla Maroney starved herself after tragedy struck

-As reported by Popculture, McKayla recounted how her dad informed the family that he was addicted to pain pills and was going to try to kick the habit on his own while staying at a hotel.
+As reported by Popculture, McKayla recounted her dad informing the family that he was addicted to pain pills and was going to try to kick the habit on his own while staying at a hotel.
 "He died trying to detox, quit from pain pills," she said.
 "He could have just gone to a rehab place and done it right.
 He didn't and he passed away."

 In a post on her health and wellness Instagram page, McKayla revealed that she was "at a true low point" in her life when her dad died, and it wasn't just because she lost a loved one.
-She revealed that she'd been isolating herself and rarely leaving the house, and the prospect of attending her father's funeral made her do something dangerous.
+She revealed that she'd been isolating herself and rarely leaving the house.
+The prospect of attending her father's funeral made her do something dangerous.
 "I then fasted 'starved' myself for 10 days to be skinny enough for his funeral," she wrote.
 "I almost didn't want to go, just because of how I looked."
 She credited a binge-eating course with preventing her from engaging in such behavior again.

 If you or anyone you know is struggling with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).